Creative Movement, ages 3-5:

 Contemporary is an expression of dance through a fluid of movement.
 It fuses several different genres of dance (ballet, jazz, lyrical, modern) but without the rigid format of some of those dance styles.
 Contemporary seeks to connect your mind and body with the self interpretation of the music.
 The levels of dance focus more on playing off of other dancers moves and incorporate a lot more floor work.
 Contemporary is also inspired by various concepts and seeks to translate current day culture.

 *OPEN classes of Jazz, (Core Strengthening) Ballet or Tap; teens-adults

 Are you wanting to try dance for the first time and feeling intimidated about it?
 Do you want to dance but have a crazy busy schedule and need a class that allows flexible attendance?
 Good news, the "open" classes are for you!
 You can attend regularly or if you need to miss a class here and there, the pressure is off!
-Pay per class with exact change ($12) OR purchase a 6 class card to use at your pace ($60).
+Please purchase a 6 class card to use at your pace ($80).
 (We do ask that you have one year of dancing experience for the Open Jazz.)

 Boys are welcome too!